KleeGroup/vertigo-orchestra/README.md

 				.addActivity("ACTIVITY", "First activy", MyFirstActivityEngine.class)
 				.build();
 ```
-You can see that our process has one activy that uses the engine *MyFirstActivityEngine*
+You can see that our process has one activity that uses the engine *MyFirstActivityEngine*

 With this builder you can configure your process (You can rely on Javadoc for the available options)
 An important option is the availability to schedule automaticaly your process with a cron expression.

-Once you've created you definition you must create it.
+Once you've created you definition you must register it.
 For that purpose you must use the **OrchestraDefinitionManager** (Inject it in your component)

 ```java
 orchestraDefinitionManager.createOrUpdateDefinition(myFirstProcessDefinition);